-The famous Irish poet William Butler Yeats, who joined the Hermetic Order of the Golden Dawn in 1890, was one of the firsts that link tarot with Celtic symbolism.
-Nowadays, there are Many tarot decks with Celtic symbolism due to his idea.
+The famous Irish poet William Butler Yeats, who joined the Hermetic Order of the Golden Dawn in 1890, was one of the first that link tarot with Celtic symbolism.
+Nowadays, there are many tarot decks with Celtic symbolism due to his idea.

 At that point, there was no recollection that the tarot deck had once been used as playing cards.

 Continue reading in the second part: Comprehensive Timeline of Tarot History – 20th century until today.